JeanBeq/JeanBeq/README.md

 ### Hi i'm Jbek 👋

-Hi I'm a 17 yo french student who has some notions in Python and who spends his time playing video games and developing for fun or whatching movies and stuff.
+Hello I'm a 17 yo french student who has some notions in Python and who spends his time playing video games and developing for fun or whatching movies and stuff.

 _________________